ohcnivek/bitmojify/README.md

 2. Install with `npm install libmoji`
 3. Run python script, `python3 bitmoji.py`
-- This will generate a file, `resume.tex` which when compiled will have a random bitmoji at the top right corner
+- This will generate a file, `myresume.tex` which when compiled to a pdf will have a random bitmoji at the top right corner

 ## Other very helpful repos/ how to contribute
 1. Use the doc2tex repo: `https://github.com/transpect/docx2tex`